PacktPublishing/Node.js-Design-Patterns-Third-Edition/12-scalability-and-architectural-patterns/08-scaling-an-app-on-kubernetes/README.md

 ### 2. Add the app to the kubernetes cluster

-Start the minikube kubernetes dashboard to see how you local cluster changes with the varius interactions we are going to perform:
+Start the minikube kubernetes dashboard to see how you local cluster changes with the various interactions we are going to perform:

 ```bash
 minikube dashboard